Setting Up a Business Abroad: The 4 Kinds of Structures & Legal Implications

 One reason why a company would choose to set up a subsidiary over a branch could be that the subsidiary is a distinct legal entity separate from headquarters.
 For example, if you have a branch in a jurisdiction and there is a lawsuit, then legal liability would extend to the headquarters.
 But if you have a subsidiary, then legal liability would be limited to the subsidiary entity.

-Another reason why companies choose subsidiaries is because it shows local customers and partners you are committed in that jurisdiction for the long term.
+Another reason why companies choose subsidiaries is because it shows local customers and partners you are committed to that jurisdiction for the long term.
 In Japan, for example, where relationship building is essential in conducting business, there may be more benefit to having a subsidiary instead of a branch to build trust.

 One assumption people make is that setting up a subsidiary is expensive, but it’s actually not.